ermaolaoye/ermaolaoye.github.io/src/6CCE3COS/1-FundamentalConcepts.md

 ### Modulator

+> Modulation is the process of encoding information onto a carrier signal by altering certain properties of the wave.
+The common properties that are modulated include:
+> - Amplitude (Amplitude Shift Keying ASK)
+> - Frequency (Frequency Shift Keying FSK)
+> - Phase (Phase Shift Keying PSK)
+> - A combination of amplitude and phase (Quadrature Amplitude Modulation, QAM)

 A set of $N$ functions $\{\varphi_n(t)\}^N_{n=1}$ is called a set of $N$ orthonormal basis functions if:

 $$\int_{-\infty}^{\infty}\varphi_n(t) \varphi_m(t) dt = \delta_{nm} = \begin{cases} 1, \textrm{if }n=m \\ 0, \textrm{if } n \neq m\end{cases}$$